 Things like old papers, old office desk supplies, and that Derek Jeter bobblehead that Gary from accounting got you for last years Secret Santa can go into the “throw out” pile.
 If you get nervous that you may need one of these things for something later on, just ask yourself when the last time you actually used it was.
 This will usually be a great indicator as to whether or not you’re likely to ever use it in the future.

 Finally, you’ll place everything you’re genuinely unsure about in the “let’s assess” pile.
-This pile is ideal for documents, old paperwork, older office equipment, and other items that had a higher purchase price.
+This pile is perfect for documents, old paperwork, older business equipment, and other items that had a higher purchase price.

 Typically you will want to try and reduce your “let’s assess” pile to be as few items as possible.